skttl/konstrukt-documentation/api/row-actions.md

 Additional optional configuration options are:

 * **ConfirmAction:** Set whether a confirm dialog should display before performing this action.
+* **ResultType:** Set the type of the result returned by the Execute method.
+See "controlling the action result" below.

 {% hint style="info" %}
 You can use dependency injection to inject any services you require to perform your specific task.
 When injecting dependencies, it's always recomended that you inject `Lazy<YourService>` implementations of the required services to ensure they are only resolved when needed.
 {% endhint %}

+## Controlling the action result

+My default, actions will return a basic `KonstruktActionResult` which has a simple boolean `Success` property, but you can return other types depending on the behaviour your require.

+* **`KonstruktFileActionResult`** - Returns a file stream / bytes and triggers a download dialog.

 ## Adding a row action to a list view